FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 Run the server:
     `npm run start`

-Checkout the Whiteboard at http://localhost:5000/.
+Checkout the Whiteboard at http://localhost:5000/ and often different windows and broswers with private mode.
+Happy clicking!